CrazyHPi/betterCameraMode/README.md

 # betterCameraMode
-alt plugins for carpet CameraMode
+alt plugins for carpet CameraMode or maybe use [cam.sc](https://github.com/gnembon/scarpet/blob/master/programs/survival/cam.sc) if you don't use spec tp

 type `!!c` to active and deactive